-- 7.1 Following the budget seminar held on 29 November 2016, the approval of the finance principles by the Policy and Resources Committee and the announcement of the provisional finance settlement on 14 December, this report outlines the indicative revenue and capital budget proposals for 2017/18.
-The report highlights that over the next three years, based on our assumptions, reserves and balances will need to be used in order to balance and continue the transformation programme.
-This is clearly shown in the attached Appendix A. - 7.2 The spending requirement has been established at £53.694m for 2017/18.
-A net budget requirement is established at £53.625m to include a contribution from balances of £69k.
-In order to meet the budget requirement and taking into account the level of Government funding in the finance settlement, precept funding through Option 1, i.e. increase the Fire Precept Band D by £1.38 to £70.59 (an increase of 2.6p per week per band D household) for 2017/18 is the recommended option.
-This is the most sustainable option, as ongoing base budget deficits with other options will require further significant budget reductions beyond 2019/20. - 7.3 Capital programme requirements for 2017/18 equate to a £11.160m, which will be funded through prudential borrowing (£6.607m), transformation grant for the safety centre programme (£3.291m) and Capital Reserves (£1.262m). - 7.4 We have a low Fire Precept Band D well below the national average.
-With an increase in Fire Precept band D of 1.99% or £1.38 for 2017/18, we will have a manageable ongoing budget deficit.
+- 9.1 Following the budget seminars held on 29 November 2016 and 25 January 2017, the approval of the finance principles by the Policy and Resources Committee and the announcement of the provisional finance settlement on 14 December, this report outlines the revenue and capital budget proposals for 2017/18.
+The report highlights that over the next three years, based on our assumptions, reserves and balances will need to be used in order to balance budgets and continue the transformation programme.
+This is clearly shown in the attached Appendix A. - 9.2 The net spending requirement has been established at £53.735m for 2017/18.
+In order to meet the budget requirement and taking into account the level of Government funding in the finance settlement, precept funding through Option 1 is recommended (i.e. increase the fire precept Band D by £1.38 to £70.59, an increase of 2.6p per week per Band D household).
+This is the most sustainable option, as ongoing base budget deficits with other options will require further significant budget reductions beyond 2019/20.

+9.3 Capital programme requirements for 2017/18 equate to a £11.160m, which will be funded through prudential borrowing (£6.607m), transformation grant for the safety centre programme (£3.291m) and Capital Reserves (£1.262m).

+9.4 We have a low fire precept Band D, well below the national average, and one of the highest government funding reductions (-12.3%) of all combined authorities.
+With an increase in fire precept Band D of 1.99%, only £1.38 for 2017/18, we will have a manageable ongoing budget deficit.
 We are able to invest in addressing our property maintenance backlog as well as investing in RDS, expanding the salary scheme to make it sustainable in the medium to longer term and improve our ability to retain our valuable members of staff.
 Our continued focus on delivering effective prevention arrangements is a critical part of our Community Safety Plan.
 The increase in the precept will also allow us to reinforce the arrangements and put extra resources into areas where we are unable to improve our response arrangements due to prohibitive costs.
 We will also be able to continue to use our brand and reputation to contribute towards achieving wider partner outcomes that will positively benefit all of our communities.

-BENJAMIN ANSELL

-Chief Fire Officer
+BENJAMIN ANSELLChief Fire Officer

-January 2017
+February 2017